 Invensys Plc (ISYS) said it received an exploratory takeover approach from Emerson Electric Co.
-(EMR) that failed to produce an agreement, as the British manufacturer’s units spanning rail signaling and metering draw interest.
+(EMR:US) that failed to produce an agreement, as the British manufacturer’s units spanning rail signaling and metering draw interest.

 The talks were “highly preliminary” and are no longer ongoing, the London-based company said in a statement today, responding to a Bloomberg News report yesterday about an approach.
 Invensys dropped as much as 18 percent in London trading, after surging the most in a decade yesterday.

 Invensys has periodically been the subject of takeover speculation for a decade, having been linked to companies such as Siemens AG (SIE), Europe’s largest engineering company.
 While the company’s automation and railway products are attractive, Invensys bears the burden of one of the U.K.’s largest pension obligations, a liability a suitor would need to absorb or sell.